FabioMorais90/TrialsOfDeckTestApp/README.md

 If a player can't use or doesn’t want to use the cards in their hand, he can shuffle thier hand with the Battle Deck and draw a new hand.
 However there are cases where a character is not alive, so drawing cards for that character is a waste of resources.
 To correct this, every time a character is not alive, the cards that he owns are removed from the BattleDeck and reshuffled.
 If the character is revived the cards are added back in and reshuffled.

+These is console applitatioon to test the concept before intregrating it into a Unity project.

+If you wish to use the code from this system or make modifications for it.
+Feel free to download it and use it.
+Just credit me on project and maybe send me a copy to try out. :D

+TODO
+1. Implement a way to customize the characters deck before each game. (read from a XML file to get the personal decks?)
+2. Add the stun state effect for the player characters (the monster doesn't have stun abilities yet)
+3. Clean up the code.